johncf/editor-design/README.md

 ## The Cursor

 The cursor is a concept defined by the Shell.
 It is minimally represented by a
-value: `(s, e)` where both `s` and `e` represent byte-offsets from the beginning of the file and `s` is the start of the selection, and `e` is the end of selection. `(s=0, e=0)` represent the cursor placed before the first byte.
+tuple: `(l, o)` where `l` is the line number and `o` is the byte-offset on the line.
+When a selection is being made, an additional tuple is needed to represent the other end of the selection.
+To generalize, a cursor can be thought of as a span from `(l1, o1)` to `(l2, o2)` where `*1 = *2` when no text selection is made.

+Multiple cursors may be implemented by allowing a set of disjoint spans to co-exist.
+Keep in mind that allowing user to easily create a thousands of cursors might result in a significant slow-down.
+The weaker solution of rectangular selection (visual-block) in Vim would likely perform much better in cases applicable to both.

 In addition to the raw value, the shell exposes two UI components for the
-cursor: the cursor line and the cursor block.
+cursor: the cursor beam and the cursor block.
 How or whether they are shown can all be customized by plugins.
 The default implementation is described below.

 ### Vim-like implementation